raphael-proust/OGL-SRD5/pages/16.magic/default.md

 **_Spells_**.
 While holding the staff, you can use an action to expend some of its charges to cast one of the following spells from it, using your spell save DC: _giant insect_ (4 charges) or _insect plague_ (5 charges).

 **_Insect Cloud_**.
 While holding the staff, you can use an action and expend 1 charge to cause a swarm of harmless flying insects to spread out in a 9m radius from you.
 The insects remain for 10 minutes, making the area heavily obscured for creatures other than you.
 The swarm moves with you, remaining centered on you.
-A wind of at least 10 miles per hour disperses the swarm and ends the effect.
+A wind of at least 16.0km/h disperses the swarm and ends the effect.

 #### Staff of the Magi